intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 standards community.

-Most organizations have a process to send liaison statements which simply provides a more formal way of communication, beyond e.g. just sending an informal email.
-However, every organization has its own slightly different procedures to handle sending and receiving of liaison statements.
-The IETF process is intended to be as less complex as possible while still accommodating the process or format requirements from various other SDOs.
-The property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statements in a publicly accessible central location, which makes its more formal than other direct communications.
+Most organizations have a process to send liaison statements that simply provides a more formal way of communication, beyond just sending an informal email.
+However, every organization has slightly different procedures to handle the sending and receiving of liaison statements.
+The IETF process is intended to be as simple as possible while still accommodating the process or format requirements of various other SDOs.
+One key property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statements in a publicly accessible central location, which makes its more formal than other direct communications.
 However, liaison statements do not have any special standing within the IETF process otherwise.
-This means input provided through a liaison statement, even if that statement reflects consensus in the other organisation, does not have a different standing in the process than other (individually-provided) inputs.
+This means that any input provided through a liaison statement, even if that statement reflects consensus in the other organisation, does not have a different standing in the IETF process than other (individually-provided) inputs.

-Further, liaison statements that are sent by the IETF do usually not pass though the normal IETF consensus process, e.g. in an IETF-wide last call, and therefore do generally not represent IETF consensus.
+Further, liaison statements that are sent by the IETF do not always pass though the normal IETF consensus process, e.g. in an IETF-wide last call, and therefore do generally not represent IETF consensus.
 Depending on the nature of the liaison statement, it might refer to existing IETF consensus as documented in IETF-stream RFCs or working group chairs might ask for working group consensus on technical matter not (yet) documented in an RFC.
-However, just the existence of a formal liaison statement does not imply any form of consensus within the IETF process.
+However, just the existence of a formal liaison statement does not automatically imply any form of consensus within the IETF process.
-When sending a liaison it is highly recommended to clearly indicate any level of consensus or non-consensus as part of the liaison statement content.
+When sending a liaison statement, it is highly recommended for senders on the IETF side to clearly indicate any level of consensus or non-consensus as part of the liaison statement content.

 The exchange of liaison statements does not require a formal liaison